syntaxboybe/dotfiles/README.md

 ## Description

--These are my user-specific configuration files that I use to personalize my Windows experience.
+-These are my user-specific configuration files and apps that I use to personalize my Windows experience.

 ## Getting Started